 When I first saw the Riders of Rohan light quest reward shoulders, with their pale green stripe, they reminded me of the Cloak of the West-tower, with its similar border at the hem of the hood.
 I wanted to pair them for this portrait, which could be Elladan or Elrohir (who can tell?), and I tried to blend Elvish pieces (the chest and leggings) and Mannish pieces (to my mind, all the other pieces), as well as the colours (the silvery and pale green to suggest Elvishness and the brown to suggest Mannishness) to point to the twins’ mixed lineage.

-- Shoulders: Cíllan’s Thanks (East Rohan quest reward), default
+- Shoulders: Cíllan’s Thanks (quest reward — East Rohan Down Payment), default

-- Back: Ceremonial Cloak of the West-tower (medallion barter reward), umber
+- Back: Ceremonial Cloak of the West-tower (bartered — skirmish camp cosmetics quartermaster/Annúminas cosmetic clothing), umber

-- Chest: Elven Steel Jacket (crafted, world drop, or Rivendell heavy armour vendor), washed
+- Chest: Elven Steel Armour (crafted — metalsmith T3; or looted — world drop/general; or purchased — Rivendell heavy armour vendor), washed

-- Legs: Elven Steel Leggings (crafted, world drop, or Rivendell heavy armour vendor), olive
+- Legs: Elven Steel Leggings (crafted — metalsmith T3; or looted — world drop/general; or purchased — Rivendell heavy armour vendor), olive

 You may also like: